-You like the idea of meditation but wonder if it’s for you.
+You’ve read about the many science-based benefits of meditation and wonder if it’s for you.

 The answer is “yes” if you would like more energy, better sleep and increased access to intuition.